-Violations of the right to equality and non-discrimination occur when States discriminate, and/or fail to prevent or address discrimination and stigmatisation.
+Violations of the right to equality and non-discrimination occur when States discriminate, and/or fail to prevent or address discrimination and stigmatisation.178

 States must ensure that there are effective remedies for violations of all economic, social and cultural rights, including the principles of non-discrimination and equality, at the local, national, regional and international level.
 States are also obliged to set up a legal and institutional framework that secures access to justice without discrimination, including for violations by private actors.
 Remedies provided for must include restitution, compensation, legally binding assurances of non-repetition and corrective action, and they must be provided in an accessible, affordable, timely and effective manner.
-Remedies are to justice, however, also requires creating awareness of laws and rights and having the ability to claim them.
+Access to justice, however, also requires creating awareness of laws and rights and having the ability to claim them.

 Judicial remedies are not required in every case, nor is it always the most adequate approach for claimants.
 Therefore, non-judicial dispute resolution and complaint mechanisms must be available for timely and effective resolution.
-States must quarantee access to subsequent binding remedial judicial mechanisms at the administrative and regulatory levels, and ultimately at the level of Courts.
+States must guarantee access to subsequent